nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ![Mutations](mutations.jpg)

-In the example above, the dialogue manager would expect one of yoru game states to implement a method with the signature `func animate(string, string) -> void`
+In the example above, the dialogue manager would expect one of your game states to implement a method with the signature `func animate(string, string) -> void`

 ## Error checking